 The fastest way to find pages in your niche is to just start searching for keywords directly on Facebook.
 For example if my site is in the “Survival Niche” Then I would simply type survival in Facebook Search.

 Try a few keywords in your niche to see what you come up with.
 Make sure to copy the Facebook Page URL in Notepad, Spreadsheet, or Google Docs (my favorite).

 While visiting these Fan Pages.
 Make sure to check out pages liked by the page you’re looking at now.
-You can usually see what pages the fan page likes by looking in the left hand column.
+You can usually see what pages the facebook page likes by looking on the sidebar of their page.

 You can click this area to see all the pages they like.
 Look at the image below as a reference.
-I’ve highlighted the section with an orange outline.
+I’ve highlighted the section with a red outline.